Great American Scream Machine (Six Flags Great Adventure)

 Great American Scream Machine was a steel roller coaster located at Six Flags Great Adventure in Jackson Township, New Jersey.
 The 173 ft ride opened in 1989 as the tallest and fastest looping roller coaster in the world, reaching a maximum speed of 68 mph.
 It was designed by Ron Toomer and manufactured by Arrow Dynamics, which built two other coasters with similar layouts – Shockwave at Six Flags Great America and Viper at Six Flags Magic Mountain.
 Great American Scream Machine featured seven inversions including a batwing and double corkscrew.
 Records set by the ride were succeeded by Viper the following year in 1990.
 It operated until July 2010 and was replaced by a stand-up roller coaster, Green Lantern, in 2011.
+Green Lantern closed on November 10, 2024, and will be replaced by a "multi-record-breaking launch coaster".

 History

 The coaster was originally going to be named Ninja, but there were problems with the crowds drawn to the Ninja coasters in other parks.
 Instead, the name Great American Scream Machine was selected.
 Great American Scream Machine was announced in September 1988.
 It opened to the public on April 15, 1989.

 The coaster track was painted red and the supports were white.
 The trains were named Freedom (red), Liberty (white) and Spirit (blue).
 The ground underneath the ride featured a red and white design resembling the stripes on a waving American flag.
 The maximum capacity of the ride was 1,680 guests per hour.

 The over-the-shoulder restraint handles were made of foam instead of metal.
 The Scream Machine's on-ride camera was located at the curve before entering the double corkscrew, unlike those of its sister coasters; the cameras on both rides were located at the bottom of the Boomerang.